thacherT1D/new-angular-curriculum/Unit-1/04-expressions-and-filters.md

 **EXERCISE**

 Add a text input to a page that displays user input in all caps and all lowercase.
-You will need to use two built-in filters that we haven't covered.
-Use the following gif as a reference:**
+You will need to use two of the other built-in filters.
+Use the following gif as a reference:

 ![](http://zippy.gfycat.com/CookedWelcomeDesertpupfish.gif)